 But while LAT can provide an invaluable opportunity to experience life-like hazmat emergencies in the field, it can also be time-intensive and costly to implement and requires strict adherence to environmental / health and safety regulations.

-The highly specialised nature of such training also means that LAT can often only be undertaken once a trainee has demonstrated an advanced understanding and proficiency in the detection, identification and decontamination of hazardous materials.
+The highly specialised nature of such training also means that LAT can often only be undertaken once a trainee has demonstrated an advanced understanding and proficiency in the detection, identification, monitoring (DIM) and decontamination of hazardous materials.

 Safety when dealing with any live chemical or biological agent is paramount so LAT can only be undertaken in specially designated LAT centers.